-On behalf of the United States Kuo Shu Federation (USKSF), I extend a warm welcome to all of you attending the 2021 US International Kuo Shu Championship Tournament.
-This event, sanctioned by The World Kuo Shu Federation, sponsored by the United States Kuo Shu Federation (USKSF), and co-sponsored by the International Contact Weapon Sport Federation (ICWSF), follows a year of unprecedented challenges for people on a worldwide scale.
-As we come together once again for a weekend of Kuo Shu, it is a testament to our resolve and fortitude as martial artists, friends, and an extended family.
-I am happy and grateful to see everyone together for this memorable event.
+On behalf of the United States Kuo Shu Federation (USKSF), I extend a warm welcome to all of you attending the 2022 US International Kuo Shu Championship Tournament.
+This event, sanctioned by The World Kuo Shu Federation, sponsored by the United States Kuo Shu Federation (USKSF), and co-sponsored by the International Contact Weapon Sports Federation (ICWSF), follows the success of this year's 7th World Kuo Shu Championship Tournament held this May in Rome, Italy.
+Despite the challenges presented by the ongoing pandemic and war in Ukraine, martial artists assembled from the Americas, Europe, and Asia for a weekend of competition marked by friendship, unity, and spirited competition.
+I would like to extend my personal congratulations to Team USA for capturing first place in forms, lei tai, and the overall team championship.

-For almost 50 years, I have been promoting traditional Chinese martial arts, and it has been my pleasure to travel extensively throughout Asia, the Americas, and Europe.
-I am pleased to be able to continue promoting Kuo Shu and its benefits throughout the world by hosting activities such as this event at which competitors will challenge themselves to earn a spot on the United States National Team to compete in the 7th World Kuo Championship Tournament.
-We have been honored with a Presidential Message from the White House since 1994.
-I would also like to express my gratitude to the U.S. Congressman, and U.S. Senator, for their citations and greetings this year, as well as Maryland Governor Larry Hogan's declaration of this week as "U.S. International Kuo Shu Week."
-As a Federation, we sincerely appreciate your recognition and support.
+For nearly 50 years, I have been promoting traditional Chinese martial arts, and it has been my pleasure to travel extensively throughout the world to do so.
+I am pleased to have the continuing opportunity to promote Kuo Shu and its benefits globally by hosting activities such as this tournament.
+Once again, we are honored to host a representative from the White House, as we have done since 1994.
+I would also like to express my gratitude to Maryland Governor Larry Hogan and Baltimore County Executive John Olszewski for their declarations of this week as "U.S. International Kuo Shu Week."
+In addition, I appreciate the U.S. Senators, Congressmen, and Maryland State Senator, for their citations and greetings this year.
+The Federation is honored by your recognition and support.

 Finally, my heartfelt thanks go to all of you: international teams, competitors, referees, judges, volunteers, and spectators, for your steadfast support for over thirty years.
-Without your valuable contributions, this tournament could not be a success.
-It is because of your dedication to this competition that we can continue to provide the highest quality Kuo Shu tournament possible.
-I wish you all the best of luck and thank you for your continued support in promoting peace and friendship through Kuo Shu.
+Without your participation and valuable contributions, this tournament could not be a success.
+Your dedication to this competition enables us to continue to provide the highest quality Kuo Shu tournament possible.
+I wish you all the best of luck, and thank you for your continued support in promoting peace and friendship through Kuo Shu.